 The ACES Dissertation Fellowship, launched for the 2020-2021 academic year, supports an emerging scholar in the field with a generous stipend and travel fund as they complete their dissertation.
-The selection committee consists of Yuriy Gorodnichenko (University of California, Berkeley; chair), Elizabeth Brainerd (Brandeis University), Georgy Egorov (Northwestern University), Scott Rozelle (Stanford University) and Noam Yuchtman (London School of Economics).
-The application period for the 2021-2022 fellowship runs through May 7.
+The selection committee consists of Elizabeth Brainerd (Brandeis University), Georgy Egorov (Northwestern University), Scott Rozelle (Stanford University), and Noam Yuchtman (London School of Economics).
+The application period for the 2023-2024 fellowship runs through April 15, 2023.
 Please review the Call for Applications for more details.

 Additional initiatives to support members and scholars will be posted here and to our member list throughout the year.
+These opportunities for PhD students are made possible through member contributions.
 If you are not yet a member, please complete the membership form and submit your annual dues here.

 ACES supports young scholars in comparative economics through a generous dissertation research fellowship